Maltob03/MaltobKit/content/docs/CoreData/index.md

 ## The DataModel file

-Inside the DataModel file we define the structure of the database.
-In other words how the data will be stored inside the database
+The Data Model file defines the structure of the database, including how data will be stored.
+In this file, you define entities (representing real-world objects) and their attributes.

-Now if you never work with a database it's a little bit complex to work with data flow.
+Create a new Data Model file in your project and declare entities with attributes.
+For example, an entity called "Account" with attributes such as "Account_Name," "Mail," and "Password."

-In the DataModel file we define an **entity** of the real world that could be an **Account** as for the example.
-Now we have to imagine what charaterize the entiy so its **attributes**.
+Refer to the following diagram for an example of the Data Model structure:

 **The entity account has as attributes Account_Name, mail, password for example**